bradlewt/dea-mosaic-builder/README.md

 </div>

-# Documentation for Read the Docs
+# Documentation for DEA Mosaic Builder

-You will find complete documentation for setting up your project at [DEA Mosaic Builder Docs](https://mosaicbuilder.readthedocs.io).
+You will find complete documentation for setting up and running your project at [DEA Mosaic Builder Docs](https://mosaicbuilder.readthedocs.io).

 <!-- TABLE OF CONTENTS -->
 <details>